ocaml/odoc/README.md

 Matching a type is fuzzy, if you do the following query :

 ```
-blabla : string
+"blabla : string"
 ```

 It could return `val blablabla : int -> string` and `val blabla2 : string`.

-You can have just the type-part of the query : `: string -> int` is a valid query.
+You can have just the type-part of the query : `": string -> int"` is a valid query.

 You can use wildcards :

 ```
-: string -> _
+": string -> _"
 ```

 will only return functions that take a string a argument, no matter what they